The Best Exercises to Help Mom Butt

 A person’s butt shape and size is ultimately dependent on their genetics.
 You can manipulate your butt’s appearance by losing fat and adding muscle (and wearing a good pair of jeans), but you can’t change your skeletal anatomy.

-The size of your pelvic and hip bones all determine the shape of your buttocks, waist, and hips.
+The size of your pelvis so I’ll wait till and hip bones all determine the shape of your buttocks, waist, and hips.

 Anatomy also affects a person’s movement patterns and motion.
 This is why one person can easily do narrow deep squats while the next requires legs wide apart.

-Anyone concerned about Mom Butt should be encouraged to focus on what you CAN change.
-And focus on what feels good, avoid fretting about your perfectly fine genetic variations.
+Anyone concerned about mom butt should be encouraged to focus on what you CAN change.

 Join The V-Hive